rdsea/HINC/index.md

 > HINC provides a set of interface for querying information (one-time query and subscription), and control IoT resource.
 Based on such interface, we can add more adaptors to interface more providers.
 A new provider can join the existing system without any interuption.

 HINC is under active development.
-The followings sections provide overview of current states and ongoing work.

 ---